-The contest is open to everyone except Sanctuary employees, or those directly associated with the organisation of the contest.
+The contest is open to everyone except Sanctuary employees and employees of the sponsor, or those directly associated with the organisation of the contest.

 Thank you for submitting your photographs.

-Feel free to write to me on firstname.lastname@example.org should you have any questions about the Sanctuary Wildlife Photography Awards 2017.
+Feel free to write to me on firstname.lastname@example.org, should you have any questions about the Sanctuary Wildlife Photography Awards 2018.